+- Relevance

-- Relevance - Are the specific activities and outputs of the program consistent with the overall GHSC-PSM goal and objectives? - Are the GHSC-PSM Country objectives in line with Ministry of Health objectives?
+- Are the specific activities and outputs of the program consistent with the overall GHSC-PSM goal and objectives?

-GHSC-PSM IDIQ Monitoring and Evaluation Plan | 25
+- o Are the GHSC-PSM Country objectives in line with Ministry of Health objectives?

+- Effectiveness

+- To what extent were the stated objectives achieved?

+- What were the major factors influencing the extent of achievement of the objectives?

+- Efficiency

+- O Were activities cost-efficient?

+- O Were objectives achieved on time?

+- Was the project implemented in the most efficient way, compared to potential alternatives?

+- Impact

+- O What has happened as a result of the GHSC-PSM project? - What real difference has the activity made to the beneficiaries? - O How many people have been affected?

+Sustainability

-- Effectiveness - To what extent were the stated objectives achieved? - What were the major factors influencing the extent of achievement of the objectives? - Efficiency - Were activities cost-efficient? - Were objectives achieved on time? - Was the project implemented in the most efficient way, compared to potential alternatives? - Impact - What has happened as a result of the GHSC-PSM project? - What real difference has the activity made to the beneficiaries? - How many people have been affected? - Sustainability - To what extent are the benefits of the project likely to continue after donor funding ceases? - What major factors may influence the achievement or nonachievement of sustainability of the program or project?
+- o To what extent are the benefits of the project likely to continue after donor funding - o What major factors may influence the achievement or nonachievement of sustainability of the program or project?

 Whether the periodic evaluations are conducted internally or externally, they are intended to complement the conclusions drawn from routine data analysis and identify areas of opportunity for increased efficiency.
 Since this routine data will be key evidence in establishing progress towards this project's expected results, the mechanisms for data collection, analysis, and storage (as described elsewhere in this document) are fundamental to the success of the evaluations.
-SECTION 4